Aracho1/Portfolio/README.md

 # Hello, World!
-Welcome to Ara Cho's Portfolio
+This is Ara's Portfolio

 This is my learning journey at Makers.
 I will be tracking my learning at each week.